e-cal/nvim/README.md

 - Native LSP
 	- Completions, linting, formatting, snippets
 	- Easily add a language with `:LspInstall your-language`
+	- Supports both [Kite](https://www.kite.com) and Pyright for python development
 - Whichkey so you don't need to memorize all the keymappings
 - Telescope and nvim-tree for seamless navigation
 - Git integration
-- Markdown previewing for docs and note-takinf (powerful along with telescope to search for text in notes)
+- Markdown previewing for docs and note-taking (powerful along with telescope to search for text in notes)
 - nvim-dap for debugging
 - Improvement of life features: autopairs, strip end-of-line whitespace, better